 As discussed in the subsection Processing, we review surveys to see if a customer needs any assistance-this includes customer complaints.
-In the previous reporting period, the average response time was three days after we received the survey; for this reporting period, the number of customers needing assistance increased by 31%, and the average response time was two days after we received the survey.
-This decrease in response time is partly due to the streamlined response procedures we implemented, including a calculated response tool and multiple staff that regularly monitor customer feedback.
+In the previous reporting period, the average response time was two days after we received the survey; for this reporting period, the number of customers needing assistance decreased by 25%, and the average response time remained two days after we received the survey.
+This response time is equivalent to the previous survey and is partly due to the streamlined response procedures we implemented, including a calculated response tool and multiple staff that regularly monitor customer feedback.
 We will continue to use these response procedures when surveyed customers need assistance.